ISUgenomics/MelhaMellata/Notebook_Severin/01b_qiime.md

 qiime tools view unweighted-unifrac-emperor-treatment.qzv
 ```

-We can see that there is good separation between the treatement groups.
+We can see that there is good separation between the treatment groups.

 ![color key](/Notebook_Severin/01b_qiime/PNGs/colorKey.png)